1939 Western Reserve Red Cats football team

 The 1939 Western Reserve Red Cats football team represented the Western Reserve University, now known as Case Western Reserve University, during the 1939 college football season.
-The team was led by fifth-year head coach Bill Edwards, assisted by Roy A. "Dugan" Miller.
+The team was led by fifth-year head coach Bill Edwards, assisted by Gene Myslenski and Roy A. "Dugan" Miller.

+Western Reserve was ranked at No. 134 (out of 609 teams) in the final Litkenhous Ratings for 1939.

 Home games were played at League Park and Shaw Stadium.